bkw777/Teeprom/4ROM.md

 ```

 ### Write one bank
-Select position "1" on the slide switch, and write one 32K rom image, with options to tell minipro NOT to erase the chip before the write, to unlock the chip before writing, to re-lock it after writing, and ignore the size mis-match from writing only 32K when 128K is expected.
+Select position "1" on the slide switch, and write one 32K rom image.
+The command line flags here say:
+**-e** do not erase the chip before writing
+**-u** un-protect the chip before writing
+**-P** protect the chip after writing
+**-s** non-fatal warning for the size mis-match from writing only 32K when 128K is expected
 ```
 $ minipro -p 'SST39SF010A' -u -P -s -e -w MULTIPLAN.rom Found TL866II+ 04.2.132 (0x284)